I have shared custody of my 5-year-old girl. This means she’s with us every other week – and with her dad and stepmom on the off weeks.

 But by the time I had gone 10 feet, I already missed seeing her face.
-I wouldn’t see it again til Monday, so I turned back to steal a glance at Abby in her school element.
+I wouldn’t see it again til Monday, so I turned back to steal a glance at my daughter in her school element.

 She was in the line between two other girls, and she had pulled her t-shirt up to her face.

 Had someone stepped on her foot?
 Said something mean?